JauntyJJS/jaunty-blogdown/content/blog/_index.md

 ---
 title: Welcome To My Blog
 description: |
-  This is my blog where I share my curiosity about what I have learnt.
-It includes notes and tutorials for my future self.
+  This is my blog where I share my notes and tutorials about what I have learnt.
 Hopefully these posts will be useful for you as well.
 author: "Jeremy Selva"
 show_post_thumbnail: true
 thumbnail_left: false # for list-sidebar only